Bean to Bar Chocolate Maker: DAR Chocolate

 Ingredients Used: 3 - Cacao Beans, Cacao Butter, Organic Cane Sugar or Coconut Sugar

-Allergy Information: Made in a facility that also processes dairy
+Allergy Information: Made in a facility that also processes dairy, tree nuts and peanuts.

 Husband-and-wife team Joel and Gila Dar of DAR Chocolate create chocolate bars that highlight the true and surprising flavors of cacao.
 Their aim is to keep their recipes simple, clean and healthy, with a range of surprising flavored bars.
 They both work in their commercial kitchen, making chocolate and creating new recipes.
 As of late, Gila handles more of the sales and marketing, while Joel takes care of production.
 The brand's name originates from Joel's last name which has Yemen origins: Dar in Arabic means "house"; in Hebrew, it means "to live"; in Polish, it means "gift"; and in Spanish, it means "to give".